 WAM conducted a spot check of the NOAA provided AT solution for AOI 40 to ensure that the AT results were of sufficient accuracy to proceed with shoreline compilation.
 This quality assurance step was conducted using Intergraph ISAT software, as the image data sets had been triangulated previously (by Photo Science, Inc) using the same tool.
-After the georeferencing data had been converted into a format easily imported into SOCET SET, the images were again inspected to make sure that the data conversion had not introduced errors that would adversely affect data compilation.
+The AOI 43 imagery was completely outside the U.S. (in Canada), and thus aerotriangulation was not performed for this image block.
+The geometric correction of the AOI 43 imagery was based on ABGPS/IMU solutions only.
+After the Intergraph data had been converted into a format easily imported into SOCET SET, the image blocks were again inspected to make sure that the data conversion had not introduced errors that would adversely affect data compilation.

 The Photogrammetric Reports provided by NGA's contractor included accuracy analyses of their resultant orthophoto images, but did not include full accuracy assessments of the least squares bundle adjustments.
-WAM used the ISAT output "control" files, which were provided with the rest of the project data, to compute the horizontal accuracy according to NOAA specifications.
+Western Air Maps Inc./Wilson & Company used the ISAT output "control" files, which were provided with the rest of the project data, to compute the horizontal accuracy according to NOAA specifications.
 The "control" file provided the standard deviations of the residuals for each aerotriangulated ground point.
-From these standard deviation values the root-mean-square (RMS) for both X and Y coordinates was computed, and these were used to calculate a predicted horizontal circular error at the 95% confidence level of 0.13 meters for the AOI 40 sub-block B images.
+From these standard deviation values the rootmean-square (RMS) for both X and Y coordinates was computed, and these were used to compute a predicted horizontal circular error at the 95% confidence level of 0.13 meters for AOI 40B image block.